 Before OTT platforms became a norm, YouTube normalized the visual medium.
-You can watch the videos without paying a penny, albeit, with some ads, you get access to 4K, HDR, and live videos.
+You can watch the videos without paying a penny, albeit with some ads, you get access to 4K, HDR, and live videos.
 When you click on a video, the title interests you, but the one thing that can wreck your attention span is the thumbnail.
-But when it comes to making your first video, people are puzzled about the perfect size for YouTube thumbnail.
+But when it comes to making your first video, people are puzzled about the perfect size for a YouTube thumbnail.
 It’s a doorway into your videos that is responsible for all the clicks.

 The first thing you see when you log in to YouTube is the thumbnail of the videos.
 They are just as important as the content in the video.
-Viewers see the thumbnails, and if they find it attractive or noteworthy, they click on it.
+Viewers see the thumbnails, and if they find them attractive or noteworthy, they click on them.
 Thumbnails also show up on Google’s search engine, which is in place to make the best of it.
 They maximize the viewers’ impressions.
 This article will guide you about everything you need to know about thumbnails, including the ideal size, the aspect ratio, filetypes, the best practices, and the mistakes to avoid.
 So, let’s dive in.

 What exactly are YouTube thumbnails?

 YouTube Thumbnails gives viewers an image preview that displays a sneak-peak into the video.
-They aren’t videos but just an image; a still of the image if you might.
+They aren’t videos but just an image, a still of the image, if you might.
 Thumbnails are displayed in YouTube’s search results and the ‘Up Next’ queue of playlists and library.
 Moreover, the thumbnail is also showed when a video is embedded on some external site.

 The Best Size for YouTube Thumbnails

 It isn’t necessary to use the dimensions mentioned above.
 There is some flexibility as to the image size you can use for the thumbnail, but I have given you the ideal size.
-I said this point since YouTube won’t display the thumbnail at 1280×720 pixels; the size is much larger since YouTube is accessed on large devices like Mac, etc. They look sharp and crisp on Retina screens.
+I said this point since YouTube won’t display the thumbnail at 1280×720 pixels; the size is much larger since YouTube is accessed on large devices like Mac.
+They look sharp and crisp on Retina screens.
 Now, if you used a dimension lower than 1280×720, it will look pixelated on some high-end devices.

 Best Practices to follow while creating YouTube Thumbnails